Pages

 Not really a St. Nicholas or a Santa Claus!

 St. Nicholas, another tradition….or should I say St. Nicholas feast day.
 A tradition born of a story that cannot be absolutely verified as it whispers to us from the distant past.
-(And I located it at <whychristmas.com>) They say that any good story begins with a lie, however I’m not found of that phrase.
+(And I located it at <whychristmas.com>) They say that any good story begins with a lie, however I’m not fond of that phrase.
 Possibly meant ironically, a lie is told with the intent to deceive, and not always kindly.
 If deception is used to create suspense, ask a question that will be answered later on in the story, that I can accept.

 I like the St. Nicholas story that I read this morning, whether it started with a lie or not.
 It finally explained to me why it was so important to hang those brown cotton stockings by our chimney each Christmas when I was a kid ~ also in a distant past!
 Curiously, there had never seemed any spiritual basis or connection in any way with the Sunday school Christmas stories.
 There were no stockings hung in the manger, were there?
 But this story does in fact have a basis in a spiritual practice.
 One that is simple and, unfortunately often, gets lost in our busy day to day lives.
 Kindness is that spiritual practice.
-I am fairly certain that there are some that hear the word ‘spiritual’ who recoil from it as though burned so I must be judicious with it’s use.
+I am fairly certain that some hear the word ‘spiritual’ and recoil from it as though burned so I must be judicious with it’s use.
 Kindness is a good practice in any human relations.

 This story I read on a website this morning about the tradition of St. Nicholas.
 I’ve abbreviated much of it, but it offers the nugget of a story about impoverishment and kindness.